Thank you for trying AMP!

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-The Florida State Hospital in Chattahoochee, FL, focuses on successful offender reintegration into society, crucial for effective crime control.
+The Florida State Hospital located at 100 N Main St Chattahoochee, FL, focuses on successful offender reintegration into society, crucial for effective crime control.
 With high recidivism rates, evidence-based practices tailor programs for medium to high-risk individuals, reducing repeat offenses.
 Reentry and Treatment Centers offer structured environments and various programs aiding rehabilitation and community reconnection efforts.
 Collaborating with the Gadsden Sheriff's Department, the Florida Department of Corrections, and sometimes the US Marshal Service/Federal Bureau of Prisons, comprehensive reentry services prioritize education, substance abuse treatment, and workforce development.
 Facilities assist officers in monitoring compliance and serve as alternatives to pretrial detention, considering cost-effectiveness and reducing overcrowding.
 Emphasizing individual needs, family support, and community integration, the center aims for holistic support, empowering successful reintegration.

 In partnership with local communities and providers, the Department of Children and Families will emerge as a world-class organization that protects the vulnerable and serves as stewards of the people to shape paths to independence for all Floridians.
 Partner with stakeholders to promote competency restoration, personal recovery, and resiliency.